Laetitia Avia: Political career

 When Emmanuel Macron created his own party in 2016, then called En Marche, Avia joined and offered her help.
 Macron subsequently took her on as a legal expert.

 Avia was one of the first fourteen candidates selected by Macron to run as LREM candidate for the 2017 French legislative election.
 She won the eighth district of Paris with 65 percent of the vote.
 In parliament, she served on the Committee on Legal Affairs.
 In this capacity, she was the parliament’s rapporteur on hate speech legislation.
 In 2018, she proposed to classify discrimination against France’s regional accents – so-called “glottophobia” – with other forms of prohibited discrimination such as on grounds of sex or race.
 That same year, she was appointed co-rapporteur (with Didier Paris) on justice reform.

 In addition to her committee assignments, Avia was a member of the French-Canadian Parliamentary Friendship Group and of the French-Ghanaian Parliamentary Friendship Group.

 From late 2017 on, Avia was part of LREM's 20-member executive board under the leadership of the party's chairman Christophe Castaner, in charge of communications.

 In September 2018, after Richard Ferrand's election as president of the National Assembly, Avia announced her candidacy to succeed him as chair of the LREM group.
 In an internal vote, however, she was eliminated in the first ballot.
 In July 2019, she stood as a candidate for the chairmanship of the Committee on Legal Affairs; however, she was defeated in the second round by the incumbent chairwoman, Yaël Braun-Pivet.

-In May 2020, Avia's draft law against hate speech was adopted by the National Assembly.
+In May 2020, Avia's draft law against hate speech, now referred to as the Avia Law (France), was adopted by the National Assembly.
 Shortly after, it was challenged before the Constitutional Council by a group of conservative senators; the Council ruled in June 2020 that large parts of the law were unconstitutional.

 After the second round of the legislative elections on the 19th of June 2020 she lost her position in the assembly, losing to Eva Sas.